21.15, Friday 28th April 2017: Kirsty and 19 friends from Scotland checked into My Pretty Payma Apartments, also known as Apartmentos Payma.

 The exact sequence of events and any potential causal factors are not known.

-It is known that Kirsty fell to her death from room 10E on the 10th floor of My Pretty Payma apartments, which was located one floor above her apartment 9A on the 9th floor.
+It is known that Kirsty exited from the balcony of 10th floor of apartment 10E, one floor above and at the opposite end to her apartment 9A on the 9th Floor.

 The Spanish police investigated Kirsty’s death as homicide.